FMensurado/qlik-extensions/README.md

 Repository of qlikview extensions

-Mapas: based on jqvmap for jquery
+Mapa: based on jqvmap for jquery